pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

   If RBAC authorization is a requirement or you run into any RBAC errors see [Configure RBAC](../rbac).
   {{% /notice %}}

-  It may take a few minutes for the pachd nodes to be running because Pachyderm pulls containers from DockerHub.
-You can see the cluster status with `kubectl`, which should output the following when Pachyderm is up and running:
+  It may take a few minutes for the pachd nodes to be running because {{%productName%}}
+  pulls containers from DockerHub.
+You can see the cluster status with `kubectl`, which should output the following when {{%productName%}} is up and running:

   ```s
   kubectl get pods